microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/calltranscript-get.md

 ## Examples

 > [!NOTE]
-> The docx format for transcripts will be deprecated in 60 days.
-As a result, example 4 and 5 will be removed.
+> The docx format for transcripts will be deprecated from May 31, 2023.

 ### Example 1: Get a callTranscript
 #### Request